Communism in Brazil: Late 19th and early 20th century

 On 8 January 1858, a total of 80 typographers from 3 daily publications (Jornal do Commercio, Correio Mercantil and Diário do Rio de Janeiro) refused to work simultaneously.
 The workers published a bulletin, titled Jornal dos Typographos, stating their demands for better pay in light of increasing food prices.
 They further explained that the strike was a last resort after being denied a raise on multiple occasions, as they had not seen an increase in pay since 1855.
 The result of the typographers' strike is not known; it lasted until at least 12 March 1858, the date of the last issue of Jornal dos Typographos before it was sold.

 In 1890, the first self-declared socialist political party of Brazil was established in Rio Grande do Sul, namely the Partido Operário do Rio Grande do Sul.
 It called for, among other things, women's rights and the end of inheritance rights.

 The early 1900s were rife with strikes, usually in the interest of better pay and shorter work days.
-For example, the 8-hour work day was among the proposals of the First Brazilian Workers' Congress held in April 1906.
-Inspired by that proposal, in October, workers participating in the 21-day strike in Porto Alegre achieved a partial success, reducing their work day from 11 to 9 hours.
+For example, the 8-hour workday was among the proposals of the First Brazilian Workers' Congress held in April 1906.
+In October, workers inspired by that proposal participated in the 21-day strike in Porto Alegre achieving a partial success by reducing their workday from 11 to 9 hours.
 However, strikes were more commonly met with police repression and, even when successfully leading to new agreements, company owners could simply decide not to honor them or revert any of the changes after some time.

-Facing the abolition of slavery in Brazil a few years prior, in 1888, coffee farmers saw immigration as a source of cheap labor to meet production demands.
-However, immigrants brought with them ideals of anarchism and socialism, which were undesirable to landowners.
-In 1907, federal deputy Rodrigo Vieira Pinnow authored Decree N.1,641, which became known as the Pinnow's Law or the first "Foreigner Expulsion Law", allowing for the immigrants' expulsion from the country for vagrancy or simply "compromising public tranquility".
+After the abolition of slavery in Brazil in 1888, coffee farmers saw immigration as a source of cheap labor to meet production demands.
+However, immigrants brought with them ideals of anarchism and socialism, which the landowners considered undesirable.
+In 1907, federal deputy Adolfo Gordo authored Decree N.1,641, which became known as the Adolfo Gordo Law or the first "Foreigner Expulsion Law", allowing for the immigrants' expulsion from the country for vagrancy or simply "compromising public tranquility".
 This and other laws authored by Gordo became yet another tool for capitalists to suppress strikes and workers' movements.

-Ideologically, not every revolutionary worker self-identified as a communist or a socialist; many were deemed anarchists, who rejected the idea of political parties, and instead preferred direct action or organization though unions.
-Political theory and literature was not always accessible in Brazil, either because it was not translated into Portuguese, or because the Portuguese text was not accommodating to workers with little to no formal education.
+Ideologically, not every revolutionary worker self-identified as a communist or a socialist; many were deemed anarchists, who rejected the idea of political parties, and instead preferred direct action or organization through unions.
+Political theory and literature were not always accessible in Brazil, either because they were not translated into Portuguese, or because the Portuguese text was not accommodating to workers with little to no formal education.
 As such, many at the time were simply anti-capitalists, supporting a revolution without fully considering what would come after any revolutionary action.